tclahr/uac-docs/docs/collectors.md

 Use this option to collect files ignoring the date set using both --date-range-start and --date-range-end command line options.

-This is useful when you want to set a date range for your collection, but want to collect some files regardless their last accessed, modified and changed dates.
+This is useful when you want to set a date range for your collection, but want to collect some files regardless of their last accessed, modified and changed dates.

-Example, search for all files and subdirecties from /etc regardless their last accessed, modified and changed dates, even if a date range was set using --date-range-start and --date-range-end command line options.
+For example, search for all files and subdirectories from /etc regardless of their last accessed, modified and changed dates, even if a date range was set using --date-range-start and --date-range-end command line options.

 ```yaml
 artifacts: